 Brain Injury Severity & Average Settlement Amounts

 Because the value of your case must consider your current and long-term medical costs, pain and suffering, disability, and other losses, head injury settlement amounts tend to go up with the severity of the injury.
-Even mild traumatic brain injury settlements can exceed $100,000, while severe brain injury cases may be worth more than $1 million.
+Even concussion mild-traumatic brain injury settlements can exceed $1,000,000.
+And cases involving severe Traumatic Brain Injury (TBI) can exceed $10,000,000 under circumstances where the injured party has extensive life care and medical treatment needs.

 Even a mild TBI case may be worth millions depending on the circumstances.
 Here is an example of the differences between two people who suffer a mild traumatic brain injury after a car accident.